 After the DOI approved the project, the anti-gambling group stood up to stop the casino project.
 Stand Up cited a laundry list of reasons why a casino shouldn’t be planned in the area, including traffic issues and water use in a drought-stricken valley.

 After years of court cases dealing with a series of motions designed to obstruct the casino project, U.S. District Judge Trevor N. McFadden ruled in favor of Wilton Rancheria.

 Following Judge McFadden’s ruling, Wilton Rancheria Chairman Raymond Hitchcock released a statement praising the decision.

 “We are gratified by the judge’s ruling to decisively reject dishonest arguments put forth by well-funded special interest groups that have tried at every turn to stop our project,” Hitchcock said, “We will continue to move ahead with our plans to build the resort and casino.”

 While the judge agreed with the problem of major water consumption by casino resorts in thirsty California, he ruled that “There is no basis to invalidate the Department’s land acquisition for Wilton.”

 McFadden cited several key points in his decision to rule in favor of the tribe.
 For one, the Elk Grove casino site was located on land occupied by Wilton ancestors.
 There are also several Wilton historical tribal sites within a 6 mile radius of Elk Grove.

 Between 2004 and 2005, Elk Grove was listed as the fastest-growing city in the U.S.

-Elk Grove started as a small farming town located between Sacramento and the San Francisco Bay Area and rapidly developed into a thriving city of over 172,000 people.
+Elk Grove started as a small farming town located just south of Sacramento on Highway 99 and rapidly developed into a thriving city of over 172,000 people.